cefet-rj-dal/harbinger/examples/general/examples_harutils_outliers.md

-This notebook shows how different Harbinger utility functions for distance, thresholding and grouping affect anomaly flags and thresholds.
+Overview and objectives: This notebook shows how Harbinger’s utility functions for distance aggregation, thresholding, and grouping affect anomaly flags and decision thresholds.
+We compare Gaussian 3‑sigma vs. boxplot/IQR vs. ratio rules, and grouping strategies for contiguous detections.

 ``` r